-This pack contains various scary sound effects including those commonly used in features to evoke horror and tension, all picked for how effective they are in creating fear.
+This pack contains various scary Free sound effects for Video and Film Production, including those commonly used in features to evoke horror and tension, all picked for how effective they are in creating fear.
 They may even benefit non-horror projects, and with October coming round every year you may find these Halloween sounds especially useful.

 Perhaps more so than any other genre, horror relies upon quality audio to have power.
 It is needed to ratchet up suspense, to drag hidden eyes reluctantly back to the screen.
 Yes, music is important as is good voice acting, but the ‘horror’ sound effects used to achieve this tension are arguably the most vital.
 It is this aspect that will either make or break the success of a horror feature.

 Good sound effects in horror are one of the least appreciated, yet most important, parts of the whole package.
 High quality sound effects will set the scene and enhance the visual experience, they will set the tone of the scene without giving anything away.
 Indeed, some may argue they should be felt more than heard, a presence that registers with the emotional centres of our brain rather than simply interpreted by the ears.